open-education-hub/essentials-security/rediscovering-the-browser/index.md

 ### Tutorial - Readme

-The website tells you ti click a hyperlink.
+The website tells you to click a hyperlink.
 Do it and then look at the address bar.
 Notice the query parameter `flag=<flag value>`.
 Flags can be hidden anywhere.